mikekwright/simple-mypy-example/README.md

 ## Conclusion

+So, while I was able to find a situation where it didn't catch a type error, I can't really say that it is the type checker's issue, but it could be better about giving warnings or other information about the inconsitency between the type in the list and the extracted type (or a force "cast" style mechanism).

+Also, the typing information is just the standard python type hinting formula which is something that I think should be done regardless.

-This repo was used for a quick view of `mypy` and to see how it worked when placed in some rather difficult scenarios to determine types.
-Outside of the comment driven variable type support, the tool worked pretty well from the two little experiments that I played with.
+So, while this was a quick view of `mypy` and a way to see how it worked when placed in some rather difficult scenarios to determine types, I do feel that it could be beneficial to our team.
 I am planning to, moving forward, use `mypy` in a simple project to see how well it works in a larger real world example.